musaubrian/musaubrian.github.io/content/posts/host-your-own-llm/index.md

 Basically its a simplified way of getting up and running with large language modals(**LLMs**) locally, giving you ChatGPT like capabilities right on your very own device.

-We are going to give you this same capabilities but on your machine.
 Before we dive in, just a heads up:

 > Ollama says you should have at least 8 GB of RAM to run the 3B models, 16 GB for the 7B models, and 32 GB for the 13B big boys.